Average Office Electric Bill: Save on Commercial Energy Costs

 Types of Office Energy Audits

 Another key difference is that energy billing audits don’t require any capital investment to uncover savings, whereas the energy management solutions recommended during a consumption-based audit can be quite costly.
 For this reason, we will focus most of our attention on energy billing audits as they don’t require additional capital expenditure on the part of an office.
+When analyzing tariff documents, it is also important to review the rate schedule to ensure the office is on the most suitable plan for its needs.

 Office Energy Billing Audit